Profile-Driven Co-Pilot

 Zero analytics by default.
 If you opt in to anonymous usage stats, the schema is documented and inspectable in the portal.

-Lock agenIT to a build, sign skills, pin MCP versions.
+Lock Octobus to a build, sign skills, pin MCP versions.
 Nothing updates without your explicit approval.

 Run fully offline with a local model (Ollama / vLLM) and local MCP servers — JLink, Saleae, filesystem, git.